Skip to navigation Skip to content Skip to subnav

 (1) a reasonable quality of service for basic, premium, or otherwise, having regard to available technology, subscriber interest, and cost;

-(2) construction, including installation, which conforms to all applicable State and federal laws and regulations and the National Electric Safety Code;
+(2) construction, including installation, that conforms to all applicable State and federal laws and regulations and the National Electric Safety Code;

 (3) a competent staff sufficient to provide adequate and prompt service and to respond quickly and comprehensively to customer and Department complaints and problems;